6 Reasons why your vape device is leaking. (How to Fix and Prevent It)

 1. You may not be filling your tank properly.

-Every vape pod or tank has a max fill level which, if exceeded, may cause the e-liquid to leak out.
+Every vape pod or tank has a max fill level which, if exceeded, may cause a leaking vape.
 In fact, leaving a slight gap of air creates a vacuum which helps to keep the liquid in place.

 Another common mistake is squeezing your e-liquid into the central airflow channel.
 The central chimney of the coil extends into the mouthpiece and forms the airway for your vapour, if you fill this section with liquid it will run straight through the coil and out the bottom airflow ports in your tank.